TL;DR: Here’s the layer I do

 - GATHER:

-ctx_batch_execute— run multiple commands and search indexed output in a single call.
+ctx_batch_execute— run multiple commands + search in ONE call.
 This is the primary tool.
 One call replaces 30+ individual tool invocations. - FOLLOW-UP:

 ctx_search— query previously indexed content with natural language. - PROCESSING: